LucyMacko/LucyMacko/README.md

 - Full Stack Developer
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/lucia-mackova/)
 - 👨‍💻 Learning about Figma
-- 🔭 Currently Working on Study Buddy, platform that connects teachers with their students and allows them to set assignments, attendance and helps with classroom management
+- 🔭 Currently Working on ClassSync, platform that connects teachers with their students and allows them to set assignments, attendance and helps with classroom management

 <h3 align="left">Languages and Tools I am familiar with:</h3>
 <div style="display: flex; align-items: center;">